anonymous3141/anonymous3141.github.io/_posts/2023-6-27-Variational-Autoencoders.md

 ![Good Samples]({% link static/blog_resources/VAEs/good_samples.png %})

-Fancier solutions such as [6] exist.
+Fancier solutions such as described in [6] exist for this issue as well.

 The colab jupyter notebook is attached as pdf [here]({% link static/blog_resources/VAEs/Variational_AutoEncoders_Colab.pdf %}).